junxit/us-congress-bills-111/metadata.md

 - 2010-12-16 — By Senator Lieberman from Committee on Homeland Security and Governmental Affairs filed written report.
 Report No. 111-372.
 - 2010-12-16 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S10359-10364; text as passed Senate: CR S10359-10364)
 - 2010-12-16 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S10359-10364; text as passed Senate: CR S10359-10364)
+- 2010-12-17 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2010-12-17 — DEBATE - The House proceeded with forty minutes of debate on the Senate amendment to H.R.
+2142.
+- 2010-12-17 — Message on Senate action sent to the House.
+- 2010-12-17 — Mr. Cuellar moved that the House suspend the rules and agree to the Senate amendment. (consideration: CR H8603-8609, H8766-8767)
+- 2010-12-17 — On motion that the House suspend the rules and agree to the Senate amendment Failed by the Yeas and Nays: (2/3 required): 212 - 131 (Roll no. 654). (text: CR H8603-8608)
+- 2010-12-17 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Failed by the Yeas and Nays: (2/3 required): 212 - 131 (Roll no. 654).(text: CR H8603-8608)
+- 2010-12-21 — Cleared for White House.
+- 2010-12-21 — Considered as unfinished business. (consideration: CR H8891-8892)
+- 2010-12-21 — DEBATE - The House continued with further debate on the motion to agree to the Senate amendment to H.R.
+2142.
+- 2010-12-21 — DEBATE - The House proceeded with one hour of debate on the motion to agree to the Senate amendment to H.R.
+2142.
+- 2010-12-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-12-21 — Mr. Cuellar moved that the House agree to the Senate amendment. (consideration: CR H8852-8861)
+- 2010-12-21 — On motion that the House agree to the Senate amendment Agreed to by the Yeas and Nays: 216 - 139 (Roll no. 660). (text as House agreed to Senate amendment: CR H8852-8857)
+- 2010-12-21 — POSTPONED PROCEEDINGS - At the conclusion of debate on the motion to agree to the Senate amendment to H.R.
+2142, the Chair announced that pursuant to the order of the House of December 21, 2010, further proceedings on the motion would be postponed until a time to be announced.
+- 2010-12-21 — Pursuant to the provisions of H.Res.
+1781, the Chair recognized Mr. Cuellar for a motion.
+- 2010-12-21 — Resolving differences -- House actions: On motion that the House agree to the Senate amendment Agreed to by the Yeas and Nays: 216 - 139 (Roll no. 660).(text as House agreed to Senate amendment: CR H8852-8857)
+- 2010-12-21 — The previous question was ordered pursuant to the rule. (consideration: CR H8861)
+- 2010-12-29 — Presented to President.
+- 2010-12-29 — Presented to President.
+- 2011-01-04 — Became Public Law No: 111-352.
+- 2011-01-04 — Became Public Law No: 111-352.
+- 2011-01-04 — Signed by President.
+- 2011-01-04 — Signed by President.